ansys/pymapdl/doc/source/examples/index.rst

 ============================

-The PyMAPDL technology showcase examples are more complex test cases than the ones presented above.
+The PyMAPDL technology showcase examples are more complex test cases than the ones preceding.
 They demonstrate how to use PyMAPDL to effectively and accurately solve interdisciplinary problems from a variety of industries and engineering fields.